A phase inversion benchmark for multiscale multiphase flows: Model and numerical methods

-The above one-fluid model is the classical model for multiphase incompressible flow with sharp interfaces and surface tension.
-Localizing the interface requires solving the additional transport equation for the characteristic function $C$.
-This can be performed using the volume fraction (also noted $C$ in Volume-of-Fluid methods) or using a continuous level-set function $\phi$ such that $\phi=0$ at the interface and $\phi>0$ (resp. $<0$) in fluid 2 (resp.
+where $p$ is the pressure, ${\bf F}_{st}$ is the interfacial force per unit volume and $\rho$ and $\mu$ are the local density and viscosity of the two-phase medium, respectively.
+Capillary effects are inserted in the source term ${\bf F}_{st}$ in the form ${\bf F}_{st}=\sigma \kappa {\bf n}_i \delta_i$, where $\sigma$ denotes the surface tension, $\kappa$ is the local mean curvature of the interface, ${\bf n}_i$ is the unit vector normal to the interface and $\delta_i$ is the interface delta function \cite{Brackbill}.\\ The above one-fluid system is the classical model for multiphase incompressible flows with sharp interfaces and effects of uniform surface tension.
+Localizing the interface requires solving a transport equation for the characteristic function $C$.
+This can be performed using the volume fraction (also noted $C$ in VOF methods) or using a continuous level-set function $\phi$ such that $\phi=0$ at the interface and $\phi>0$ (resp. $<0$) in fluid 2 (resp.
 1).
-In this case, the characteristic function is obtained as $C=H(\phi)$ where $H$ is the Heaviside function\cite{Osher}.\\

-Note that the above equations are clearly distinct from those appearing in various models of single or multiphase turbulence, that may involve Reynolds stresses, terms for unresolved eddies or turbulent viscosities and diffusivities, and non-sharp interfaces.
+In this case, the characteristic function is obtained as $C=H(\phi)$ where $H$ is the Heaviside function\cite{Osher}.\\ Note that the above equations are distinct from those involved in various models of multiphase turbulence, that may involve Reynolds stresses, terms accounting for unresolved eddies, turbulent viscosities and diffusivities, and non-sharp interfaces.